-Welcome to the Canadian Superior Court Judges Association (CSCJA)!
-Founded in 1979, the CSCJA represents nearly all federally appointed judges in Canada, and its mission includes protecting and enhancing judicial independence, giving judges a forum where we can meet and exchange on issues of common interest, contributing to our education, improving the administration of justice, and dealing with issues concerning the review of judicial conduct.
+Welcome to the website of the Canadian Superior Court Judges Association (CSCJA).
+Founded in 1979, the CSCJA represents nearly all federally appointed judges in Canada.
+Its mandate includes protecting and enhancing judicial independence, giving judges a forum where they can meet and exchange on issues of common interest, contributing to the education of judges, the improvement of the administration of justice and the rule of law, and dealing with issues concerning the review of judicial conduct.

-Much of the work we do is carried out by members from across the country who sit on our Board, Council and various committees.
-These judges volunteer many hours of their personal time to carry out work that is essential to the proper functioning of the CSCJA and we are most appreciative for their continued support.
+Much of the work done by the Association is lead by these governing bodies and performed by many judges from across the country who make up our various committees.
+These judges volunteer many hours of their personal time in pursuing the objectives of the Association.
+Their work is essential to the proper functioning of the CSCJA and is most appreciated.

 During the past year, the Association has undertaken a review of its governance processes and defined its strategic objectives for the years to come.
 These changes and objectives were adopted at our general annual meeting, which took place in July 2022.
 Our goal is to focus our resources on the most pressing interests of our members.

 Our main priorities will be to advocate for healthy and positive working conditions for all judges, to strengthen our important relationships with stakeholders like the government, the Canadian Judicial Council (CJC), the Commissioner for Federal Judicial Affairs, the National Judicial Institute, and other Canadian and international legal organizations while preparing in advance for the next Quadrennial Commission.
 To that end, our Compensation Committee has already been assigned the task of collecting the data and information required to influence fair and competitive compensation and benefits for federally appointed judges.